val-town/vt/README.md

   that might cause you to lose local state, like `vt pull`.
 - `editorTemplate`: The Val URI for the editor files that you are prompted about when you run a `vt clone`, `vt remix`, or `vt create`.

+### Multiple Accounts

+`vt` supports project-scoped account configuration via this system.
+You can set local configuration options for a single `vt` folder using the `--local` flag.
+To set a local API key for a folder, use `vt config set --local apiKey xxxMY_ALT_API_KEYxxx`

 ## LLMs